Want to earn a wage while you wander? Consider these options.

 You’ll find a cafe on almost every corner in many of Australia’s major cities.
 With the love of coffee alive and well across the country, being a barista means you can find a job anywhere you travel.
 You could brew at a beachfront cafe in Perth or create the deconstructed drinks on offer in Melbourne’s many hipster coffee shops.
 Australians take their coffee seriously, so most cafes will require you to complete a barista training course before being hired.
 The length of these courses range from 3-hour espresso basics to a 5-day master barista class.
 While you certainly don’t have to be a master to be hired as a barista, learning the basics (or more) will improve your chances of being hired.

 Australia’s drink scene is thriving in cities across the country, which is why bartending is a promising option for working holiday makers.
-Beyond earning a great starting wage (upwards of AUD $19 per hour for beginners), you’ll also get to mingle with the locals, score discounts on food and have your daytime free.
+Beyond earning a great starting wage, you’ll also get to mingle with the locals, score discounts on food and have your daytime free.
 There are small pubs, craft breweries, distilleries, wine bars and even posh rooftop bars all around the country that you can apply for jobs at year-round.
 Anyone responsible for serving alcohol in Australia, like bartenders, are required to complete Responsible Service of Alcohol (RSA) training, so be sure to research RSA courses in the state you plan to work.

 From quiet cafes to sought-after restaurants, Australia has an endless amount of establishments that need waiters to keep their dining room running smoothly.
 Luckily, you don’t need any experience to start, and you can find a schedule that fits with your lifestyle.
 Try searching on popular job boards like Seek and Indeed, or simply stop into a few eateries and ask about open opportunities.
 If you have previous experience, aim for a job at one of Australia’s fine dining venues, which boast exceptional service and offer even higher wages.
 Like bartending, you’ll need an RSA certificate if the restaurant serves alcohol.